Executive Search · F&A · Financial Services · Trading & Energy · DFW & National

 What the intake conversation should actually cover

 When I take a Controller search, I spend more time on context than most recruiters spend on the entire intake.
-What's the relationship between the Controller and CFO meant to look like — tactical executor or strategic partner?
+What's the relationship between the Controller and CFO meant to look like?
 What does the team look like and what kind of manager does it need?
 Is this a process improvement hire, a scale hire, or a replacement?
 What does the outgoing Controller's departure tell you about what went wrong?

 Where to actually find good Controllers